jt-lanl/cov-voc/README.md

 CAVEAT: Virtually all of the analysis in this software neglects insertions.
 Only the sites at which the reference strain has an amino acid are considered.

+UN-CAVEAT: The next generation of this software (coming soon!) *does* handle insertions.

 # MAIN ANALYSIS PROGRAMS

 ## SHIVER